Neville D'Souza

-Neville Stephen J. D'Souza (3 August 1932 – 16 March 1980) was an Indian footballer who played as a striker.
-During the "golden era of Indian football" under legendary coach Syed Abdul Rahim, he was recognised one of the finest strikers of India national team having perfect eye for goal.
-He finished the 1956 Summer Olympics as joint top scorer with four goals, inducing a hat-trick.
+Neville Steven Joseph D'Souza (3 August 1932 – 16 March 1980) was an Indian footballer who played as a striker.
+During the "golden era of Indian football" under legendary coach Syed Abdul Rahim, he was recognised one of the finest strikers of the Indian national team and having a good eye for goal.
+He appeared in the 1956 Summer Olympics, and finished the campaign as joint top scorer of the tournament with four goals, inducing a hat-trick in the quarterfinals against hosts Australia.

+D'Souza was also a field hockey player, having represented various teams in both domestic and international tournaments.

+Hockey career

+In his playing career, D'Souza choose field hockey first and represented the teams of both St. Xavier's High School and St. Xavier's College of Bombay.
+He later moved to Tata Sports Club and appeared in prestigious Beighton Cup, and won 1953 and 1954 editions in Calcutta.
+With the club, D'Souza toured to East Africa in 1952 and scored 34 goals in 17 matches.
+He then represented Bombay state hockey team in National Hockey Championship between 1953 and 1955.

-Playing career
+Football career

 Club career

-In 1958, D'Souza joined Hardwood League side Caltex SC.
-In the Bombay-based club, he played alongside noted Goan footballer Catao Fernandes.
+D'Souza began his club football career in Goan SC, before moving to Tata SC.
+In 1958, the club clinched Nadkarni Cup title.
+In the same year, he joined Hardwood League side Caltex SC.
+With the Bombay-based club, he played alongside noted Goan footballer Catao Fernandes.
 The club had honor of becoming the first local team in 1958 to win Rovers Cup, one of the oldest football tournament in the world, in which he was part of the team led by Anthony.
 In that final, they defeated renowned Mohammedan Sporting 3–2.

 Beside Caltex, D'Souza also appeared with both Tata and Goan Sports Club.

 International career

 D'Souza played club football for Bombay.
-In the 1953 Quadrangular Tournament in Rangoon, he scored the winner for India against arch-rival Pakistan.
+In the 1953 Asian Quadrangular Football Tournament in Rangoon, he scored the winner for India against arch-rival Pakistan.
 They also won the tournament in 1954 and 1955.

 He represented his nation at the 1956 Summer Olympics in Melbourne, and reached the semi-finals, before going down 1–4 to Yugoslavia, which is still considered India's greatest ever achievement in football.
 Under the coaching of Syed Abdul Rahim, D'Souza played alongside J. Krishnaswamy, Samar Banerjee, P. K. Banerjee, and achieved fame worldwide.
 He became the first Asian player to score a hat-trick in an Olympic Games.
 D'Souza finished the tournament as joint top-scorer, with 4 goals in 3 games, including a hat-trick in a 4–2 win against Australia.
 Between 1956 and 1962, D'Souza scored eleven goals for India.

+Post-playing career

+As a player, D'Souza retired in 1963 and began his coaching career.
+He later became a member of the selection panel of All India Football Federation (AIFF).